Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 The topics of covered in this guide were originally presented in Episode 2 of Snowflake's Data Cloud Deployment Framework (DCDF) webinar series.
 [DCDF Webinar Episode 2](https://www.snowflake.com/webinar/for-customers/applying-architectural-patterns-to-solve-business-questions-2023-01-11/) focused on the ELT implementation patterns to operationalize data loading, centralize the management of data transformations and restructure the data for optimal reporting and analysis.

+In this quickstart, we will focus on the actual SQL code templates for ingesting, transforming, and restructuring data into the presentation layer using incremental processing and logical partition definitions.

 >aside negative
 >
 > **Caveat:** This DCDF Data Architecture quickstart and template scripts are for illustrative purposes only.
 These scripts can be run in any Snowflake account in order to reinforce the concepts and patterns presented in DCDF Webinar Episode 2.
 They can be customized for your own business use cases.